burtr/reu-cfs/reu-cfs-2021/README.md

 is laid out as is familiar to unix programer.

 Check the install with the command `which ssh`, and it should return `/usr/bin/ssh`, and `which git` should return `/usr/bin/git`.

+### <a name="WSL">Windows Subsystem for Linux</a>

+The other possiblity is to turn on Windows long-awaited (it was part of the original design idea of Windows NT) subsystem for linux.

+See the [How To Geek](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) for the procedure.

 ## <a name="FullUbuntu">Full Ubuntu Install</a>